Spring gardens at The Weir

 Throughout April and may more and more wildflowers spray throughout the garden.
 Daisies, cow parsley, campions and anemones bloom in their hundreds in the garden.
 The humming of bees and the aroma of wild garlic only enhances the beauty of the garden, appealing to all the senses as you wander around the winding pathways.

-Butterflies also reappear from hibernation from around March onwards, pick up a spotting sheet from Visitor Reception and see how many different varieties you can spot.
+Butterflies also reappear from hibernation from around March onwards, see how many different varieties you can spot.
 The clumps of wildflowers and meadow grass make the garden a great spot for butterfly watching.

 Waterfowl bob lazily on the river, find a quiet spot with your loved ones and watch on as the water meanders around the bend and away.
 As spring progresses we will begin to see the reappearance of sand martins along the Wye, back from their long, arduous migration they will recoup here and begin to think about finding a mate to nest with.
 Song birds in the garden fill the air with melodies, it's so easy to lose an hour or two here.